NoumanZahid-85/My-Portfolio-Website/README.md

 ## 📱 Responsive Design

-The site is fully responsive and works on desktops, tablets, and mobile devices.
+The site is fully responsive and works on desktops, tablets, and mobile devices also.

 ## 📬 Contact